parlaynu/wireguard-mesh-aws/README.md

 Copy the `terraform.tfvars.example` to `terraform.tfvars` and fill in the variables with your custom values.

-You need to generate wireguard keys in advance - tried to make this work with terraform directly but couldn't figure it out.

 Create the private and public keys with the script `make-keys.sh`.
 An example run looks like this below (note that these don't work so don't try and just use them):